 Oil and Gas Advisory

 This news release contains forward-looking information which is not comprised of historical fact.
 Forward-looking information involves risks, uncertainties and other factors that could cause actual events, results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward-looking information.
-Forward-looking information in this news release the Company’s statements with respect to the increase in oil production during the fourth quarter; planned facility work in the fourth quarter; expected commencement of production from one Mannville and one Ellerslie oil well; timing for further horizontal well development of the Mannville zone in the Ellerslie pool; expected commencement of production from two horizontal wells; further horizontal and vertical well development of the Ellerslie pool; planned additional drilling at Coyote, Michichi and Turin in 2015; planned recompletions at Turin and the number of wells to be drilled in 2015.
+Forward-looking information in this news release includes the Company’s statements with respect to the intention to place on production a well in the Coyote area through existing facilities and for funding capital expenditures during 2016.
 This forward looking information is subject to a variety of substantial known and unknown risks and uncertainties and other factors that could cause actual events or outcomes to differ materially from those anticipated or implied by such forward looking information.
-The Company’s Annual Information Form filed on April 17, 2013 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.
+The Company’s Annual Information Form filed on April 15, 2015 with securities regulatory authorities (accessible through the SEDAR website www.sedar.com) describes the risks, material assumptions and other factors that could influence actual results and which are incorporated herein by reference.

 Although the Company believes that the material assumptions and factors used in preparing the forward-looking information in this news release are reasonable, undue reliance should not be placed on such information, which only applies as of the date of this news release, and no assurance can be given that such events will occur.
 The Company disclaims any intention or obligation to update or review any forward-looking information, whether as a result of new information, future events or otherwise, other than as required by law.